Creamy Mashed Sweet Potatoes

 - Spicy sweet potatoes: If you like spicy food, try adding red pepper flakes to your potatoes.
 You will be surprised how good they taste.

-- Cheesy potatoes: To make your sweet potatoes cheesy, shred some fresh gruyere Swiss or parmesan to add to the top right before serving.
+- Cheesy potatoes: To make your sweet potatoes cheesy, shred some fresh gruyère, Swiss, or Parmesan to add to the top right before serving.

 Serving suggestions: